India’s Monkeys at Risk – We’re Urgently Calling For Stricter Protections

 What You Can Do to Help

-Request that honourable Prime Minister Modi and Cabinet Minister for Environment, Forest and Climate Change Bhupender Yadav reinstate rhesus macaques as a protected species under the WPA and grant them the highest protection afforded to numerous other indigenous species under Schedule I.
+Request that honourable Prime Minister Modi and Cabinet Minister for Environment, Forest and Climate Change Bhupender Yadav restore protections for rhesus macaques and upgrade their status to Schedule I under the WPA so that they receive the highest protection – as afforded to numerous other indigenous species.

 Shri